yandex-cloud/docs/en/datalens/concepts/chart/index.md

 {% note tip %}

-You can share a version of a chart.
-For this, pass the revision number in the `revId` parameter in a link (such as `?revId=zac5m4edoaqqr`).
+You can share any chart version by adding the `revId` parameter to the chart link, e.g., `?revId=zac5m4edoaqqr`.

 {% endnote %}